Riteshgoenka/RailwaySignalController/README.md

 ## Description

-The bash script "run_host.sh" is run in the terminal at filci and the bash script "run_board.sh" is run in the terminal at cksum/vhdl.
+The bash script <mark>run_host.sh</mark> is run in the terminal at filci and the bash script "run_board.sh" is run in the terminal at cksum/vhdl.

 ## VHDL files
 |File 				    |   Location                                                                              |